YaroSpace/lua-console.nvim/README.md

 </details>

-## 🚀 Usage (with default mappings)
+## 🚀 Basic usage (with default mappings)

 - Install, press the mapped key `` ` `` and start exploring.
 - Enter code as normal, in insert mode.
 - Hit `Enter` in normal mode to evaluate a variable, statement or an expression in the current line.
 - Visually select a range of lines and press `Enter` to evaluate the code in the range.
 - The evaluation of the last line is returned and printed, so no `return` is needed in most cases.
-  To avoid noise, if the only return of your execution is `nil`, e.g. from an assignment, like `a = 1`, it will not be printed, but shown as virtual text.
+  To avoid noise, if the return of your execution is `nil`, e.g. from a loop or a function without return, it will not be printed, but shown as virtual text.
+  The result of assignments on the last line will be also shown as virtual text.
 - Use `print()` in your code to output the results into the console.
-Accepts variable number of arguments, e.g. `print(var_1, var_2, ...)`.
+It accepts variable number of arguments, e.g. `print(var_1, var_2, ...)`.
-- Objects and functions are pretty printed, with function source paths.
+- Objects and functions are pretty printed, with function details and their source paths.
 - Press `gf` to follow the paths in stack traces and to function sources.
 Truncated paths work too.

 > [!NOTE]